hassio-addons/addon-chrony/README.md

 more severe level, e.g., `debug` also shows `info` messages.
 By default, the `log_level` is set to `info`, which is the recommended setting unless you are troubleshooting.

+### Option: `set_system_clock`

+The `set_system_clock` option configures chrony to set the system clock or not.
+For some systems it may be preferable to use a different mechanism for setting the system time.

 ### Option: `mode`